wgurecky/pCRTree/readme.md

 About
 ======

-Decision tree and gradient boosting algorithms.
+Boosted classification and regression trees.

 pCRTree is split into two subpackages: